nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/installing-patches/patching-basics/automatic-patching-tool-configuration.md

 ./patching-tool.sh auto-discovery /path/to/liferay-dxp
 ```

-You can test the configuration by running the `info` command.
-When the Patching Tool is configured, running the `info` command reports product information and patch information like this:
+Test the configuration by running the `info` command.
+When the Patching Tool is configured, running the `info` command reports all product information and patch information like this:

 ```
 /patching-tool>./patching-tool.sh info